 Types of evidence which may be presented include:

 - formal teaching qualifications;

-- fellowship of the HEA (see Appendix A Criteria for Promotion for the level of fellowship required for the different levels of promotion);
+- fellowship of the HEA (see Appendices B, C and D for the level of fellowship required for the different levels of promotion);

 - active and reflective engagement with student feedback processes;

 - development of innovative course materials and forms of delivery;

 - evidence of effective leadership in learning and teaching including invitations to speak at external meetings and join/lead national and international committees and reviews;